oneapi-src/oneAPI-samples/Libraries/oneMKL/matrix_mul/README.md

-# matrix_mul_mkl sample
+# `Matrix Multiplication` sample
-matrix_mul_mkl is a simple program that multiplies together two large matrices and verifies the results.
+Matrix Multiplication is a simple program that multiplies together two large matrices and verifies the results.
 This program is implemented using C++ with oneAPI Math Kernel Library (oneMKL):

 | Optimized for                       | Description